jjtbsomhorst/homeyrss/README.md

 Reads a specific item in a RSS Feed.
 The index is 0 based.
 So if you want to hear the first item you specify 0.

 ## Changelog

+1.0.3
+* Fixed a bug that would cause the app to crash when using a https:// url instead of http://

 1.0.2
 * Fixed a bug that would cause the app to crash after a while